 On this page you will find information about our science topics this year.
-This (Summer) half term's theme is 'Living Things and their Habitats'.
+This half term's theme is 'Earth and Space'.

 In each theme, you will also find suggestions for home learning opportunities and we would love to see any outcomes from any exploration completed outside of school!
 Or, maybe, you might have some interesting facts to share or activities/links to suggest.

 We don't mean to brag or anything but...yeah...we made the solar system!

 The talented scientists in Year 5 were thinking about how to understand the scale of our solar system when we collectively thought, 'Let's just make it.'